 Depending on who you ask, a VPN is any and all of these: a tunnel that sits between your computing device and the Internet, helps you stay anonymous online, preventing government surveillance, spying, and excessive data collection of big companies, a tool that encrypts your connection and masks your true IP address with one belonging to your VPN provider, a piece of software or app that lets you access private resources (like company files on your work intranet) or sites that are usually blocked in your country or region.

 Not all VPNs are created equal, however, and this is true regardless of which platform you use.
-Out of the increasing number of VPN apps already out there, which is currently in the hundreds, a notable number of them are categorized as unsafe—especially those that are free.
+Out of the increasing number of VPN apps already out there, which is currently in the hundreds, a fair number of them are categorized as unsafe.

-In this post, we’ll take a closer look at free VPNs for mobile devices—a category many say has the highest number of unsafe apps.
+In this post, we’ll take a closer look at free VPNs for mobile devices.

 But first, the basics.